flucoma/flucoma-docs/doc/BufPitch.rst

 :control windowSize:

    The window size.
-As sinusoidal estimation relies on spectral frames, we need to decide what precision we give it spectrally and temporally, in line with Gabor Uncertainty principles. http://www.subsurfwiki.org/wiki/Gabor_uncertainty
+As sinusoidal estimation relies on spectral frames, we need to decide what precision we give it spectrally and temporally.
+For more information visit https://learn.flucoma.org/learn/fourier-transform/

 :control hopSize: